DataDog/integrations-core/consul/README.md

 ### Consul Agent to DogStatsD

-Use `netstat` to verify that Consul is sending _its_ metrics via UDP:
+Use `netstat` to verify that Consul is sending its metrics, too:

 ```
 $ sudo netstat -nup | grep "127.0.0.1:8125.*ESTABLISHED"